GiovaLomba/blackhole/Readme.md

 ## blackhole

-The name of the tool comes from the need that lead me to write the tool.
-Basically is the name of a challenge of the Misc section of the famous Hack The Box CTF web platform.
+The name of the tool comes from the need that lead me to write it.
+Basically `blackhole` is the name of a challenge in the `Misc` section of the very famous CTF web platform hackthebox.eu.

 #### Purpose